- Order Now

 A flu outbreak in work environments can be tricky.
 In today’s workplace, employees are faced with the choice of going to work or staying home when they suspect they are coming down with the flu.
 While public health officials and doctors strongly advise that employees should stay out of the workplace to rest, recover and prevent the spread of the virus, many feel pressure to go to work anyway.
 Ironically, those that do so when clearly suffering from colds and flu make their condition worse, infect their co-workers and can substantially reduce productivity for several weeks.
 For both the employee and the company, it’s a lose- lose situation.

-Get the remainder of the guide by filling in the form below!
+Get this information and much more in an easy to read guide by filling in the form below!